 - Specify the average’s color and plot style

-- Add as many copies as you want to the same chart to view multiple timeframes on one
+- Add as many copies/instances of the indicator to your chart as you want to view trends from multiple higher timeframes on one lower timeframe chart.

 Due to how Thinkorswim builds the hourly (60 minute) bars on charts displaying regular trading hours data only, using a 60′ MA on a lower timeframe chart that only uses regular trading hours is not recommended — the line will look “choppy” and dashed.
 Instead, you can use the 60′ MA on a chart that has Extended Hours enabled, and that will work perfectly.
 It’s only the 60′ on a regular hours only chart that has incompatibilities.

 We’re always happy to answer questions, and full email support is provided with every purchase!
 We’ll make sure you get up and running.
 If you have questions, email us here or leave a comment below!